 This page covers practical information on Chile.
-You will find useful information to travel to Chile, such as visa, insurance, vaccination, health, travel requirements, money, language speaking, and security.
-If you need more information or if you have a question, send a message to your travel agent.
+Here you will find useful information on travelling to Chile, such as visa, insurance, vaccination, health, travel requirements, currency, language, and security.
+If you need more information or you have a question, send a message to your travel agent.

 We look forward to welcoming you here soon!

-American, Australian, British and Canadian passport holders do not need a visa to enter Chile.
-A valid passportis sufficient.
-It must be valid foranother 6 months after your return date.
-You will be delivered a touristic card valid for 90 days upon arrival.
-This will be delivered by the PDI (Investigation Police).
-It is essential to keep it in a safe place, as it will be required every time you leave the country (including when you travel to Uyuni or Patagonia in Argentina), otherwise you will not be able to cross the border.
+American, Australian, British, and Canadian passport holders do not need a visa to enter Chile.
+A valid passport is sufficient.
+It must be valid for another 6 months after your return date.
+You will be given a tourist card valid for 90 days upon arrival.
+This will be given to you by the PDI (Investigation Police).
+It is essentialto keep this card in a safe place, as it will be required every time you leave the country (including when you travel to Uyunior Argentina), otherwise you will not be able to cross the border.

-There is no specific shots required to enter Chile.
-As with any international travel, it is recommended to get vaccinated against tetanus, hepatitis A, rabies and typhoid, and to be up-to-date with routine shots.
+There are no specific shots required to enter Chile.
+As with all international travel, it is recommendedto get vaccinated against tetanus, hepatitis A, rabies and typhoid, and to be up-to-date with routine shots.

 There is no malaria or mosquito-borne illness in Chile.